 On WordPress sites, your active theme controls nearly everything about your header.
 You can make a few tweaks in the WordPress Customizer, such as uploading your own header image, adjusting the color scheme, and perhaps controlling the layout a bit.
-Some themes have specific areas where you can add your logo and other branding.
+Some themes have specific areas where you can add your logo and another branding.

 However, the Customizer almost never gives you complete control over your header’s appearance.
 If you want to create a truly custom header that helps visitors remember your brand, you need more control over customization.

 Let’s look at some high-quality examples of custom website headers.
 They exemplify how this key design element plays a huge role in your site’s branding, navigation, and more.